-As well it develops the soil structure, aeration, and maintain the soil moisture.
+As well it develops the soil structure and aeration and maintains the soil moisture.
 Moreover, adding alfalfa meal or pellets to your garden soil can protect your tomatoes from root-knot nematodes’ attack.
 Alfalfa hay is a great mulch for tomatoes.

-However, this is a good alternative to blood meal or fish meal for tomato plants.
+However, this is a good alternative to a blood meal or fish meal for tomato plants.

 How Much Alfalfa Meal to Use Per Plants

-Add 4 to 8 tablespoons or quarter to a half cup of alfalfa meal per tomato plants for a good result.
+Add 4 to 8 tablespoons or a quarter to a half cup of alfalfa meal per tomato plant for a good result.
 Sprinkle it on the ground around your tomato plants just after watering them.